nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-12-full-stack-javascript-app-pt-2.md

 ### Roadmap

-The build is divided into a seven-part series:
+The build is divided into a six-part series:

 1. [Routes and pages](/posts/2020-02-06-full-stack-javascript-app-build-pt-1/)
 2. [Building components](/posts/2020-02-12-full-stack-javascript-app-pt-2/) ⇐ you are here